Skip to main content

 Suhrawardy Udyan

-Historic park where Bangladesh's independence was declared, now featuring monuments and green spaces for recreation
+Historic park where Bangladesh's independence was declared, featuring monuments and green space for relaxation

 Tips & Advice

-Contact the Parliament Secretariat well in advance to arrange official permission for visits, as entry is strictly regulated
+Contact the Parliament Secretariat at least a week in advance to arrange access, as security requirements can change